 Such tales suggest that the values they evoke are part of the natural order of things: there is a perfect type of man; dragons are always bad and should be killed; princesses are always weak and need rescuing; fighting is good and should be done well, etc, etc. All of these things that are suggested, but never literally explained in the tale, evoke a type of myth, in this case the late medieval myth of the European male hero.

 As is obvious in the above description, myths can also become outdated.
-As culture evolves, older myths are inevitably challenged and discarded by newly arising sub-cultures.
+As culture evolves, older myths are inevitably challenged and discarded.
 Myths are considered good or bad or anything in between depending on who you’re talking to.
-One thing is certain, myths can unify groups or serve to separate them just as effectively.
+One thing is certain, myths can unify people or serve to separate them just as effectively.

-Most of us never question how such myths are created nor how they’re used, and using myth is rarely considered a conscious skill.
+Most of us never question how such myths are created nor how they’re used, and experiencing myth is rarely considered a conscious act.
 We often think of myth as something that happens to us, stories that are told to us, not something we can do ourselves.
 That’s mainly because we’ve come to think of myth as something outside of ourselves, old stories created in ages long past.
 But myths aren’t separate from us, they live inside us.
-They arise out of our ability to use and understand symbolic meaning.
+Myths in particular arise out of our deeply instinctive ability to use and understand symbolic meaning.

-But we can also approach myth consciously, particularly when we interpret a mythic story, paying attention to how the myth is evoked.
-Interpretation draws out the symbolic meaning, the underlying value or ideal, philosophy, spirituality or world view.
-So we have a choice, we can either be used by myths – become an unconscious conduit through which they are spread, or we can use myths, working with them consciously to reveal ourselves and our cultures.
+But we can also try to approach myth consciously, paying attention to how it’s evoked, what kind of assumptions permeate the tale’s imagined world.
+So we have a choice, we can either be used by myths – become an unconscious conduit through which they are spread, or we can try and see them for what they are, and how we respond to them.

 The more we seek to interpret myths, the quicker we discover that not all stories are worthy of our attention.
-Some stories simply have more mythic potential than others.
-That’s because a skilled author can consciously create a story that enables an audience to tap into their own mythic understanding.
-Good storytellers instinctively know that a story itself doesn’t contain myth, but that myth arises out of an audience’s engagement with a story, and the storyteller’s job is to encourage that process, not hinder it.
+Some stories just aren’t intentionally symbolic, while others strive to be.
+This focus on symbolic meaning is, after all what identifies mythic stories.
+Because of this, such tales draw on an archetypal depth in culture.
+It’s for this reason we can say that a story itself doesn’t contain myth, but that myth arises out of an audience’s engagement with a story.
+The storyteller’s job is to encourage that process, not hinder it.